dejurin/crypto-converter-widget/wordpress_plugin/trunk/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Is a magic and easy-to-use with beautiful UI widget. 🔄 Calc for converting crypto with live price update and flash effect.
-Try, You will ❤️‍ it!
+Try magical widget for easy crypto conversions with live updates and a captivating flash effect.
+You'll love it! ❤️‍

 == 📌 Description ==
 The Crypto Converter Widget is a magical, easy-to-use web tool with a beautiful UI, providing real-time cryptocurrency conversion for any website, free of charge.
 Users can choose from approximately ≈170 fiat currencies and around ≈2,200 cryptocurrencies.